HWTeng-Teaching/202402-Financial-Econometrics/HW_ch15.20/HW_ch15.20.a,b,c.md

 ## **Ans.**
 The F-test statistic is $16.698$.

-1. The rejection region is $$\{F:F>F_{0.95,78,5681} = 1.27979\}$$ so that we reject the null hypothesis that there are no significant differences between schools.
+1. The rejection region is $$\{F:F>F_{0.95,78,5681} = 1.27979\}$$ so that we reject the null hypothesis that there are no significant differences between schools and `conclude` that there are individual differences in the school fixed effects.

-2. If the school indicator variables are uncorrelated with the included explanatory variables, then they should have little effect on the regression estimates.
+2. If the school indicator variables are `uncorrelated` with the included explanatory variables, then they should have little effect on the regression estimates.

 ```{r}
 pFtest(model.within, model.pooling)